.png)

 IRC Partners works with seasoned developers to structure institutional-grade capital stacks and coordinate warm introductions to the right allocator type for each deal.
 If you are preparing for a $10M+ institutional raise, connect with IRC Partners to start with structure before outreach.

-1. What is the difference between a family office and a private equity fund for real estate developers?
-A family office manages the wealth of one family or a small group of families and invests with patient capital and flexible terms.
-A private equity fund pools capital from multiple institutional investors and operates under a fixed mandate with defined return targets, hold periods, and governance requirements.
-For developers, the main differences are check size, decision speed, governance burden, and return expectations.
+A family office manages the wealth of a single family or small group, typically offering patient capital and flexible terms.
+A private equity fund pools capital from multiple institutions and operates under a fixed mandate with strict return targets and hold periods.
+Developers usually notice the difference in decision speed, governance burden, and return expectations.

-5. Are family offices or PE funds better for ground-up development?
-Family offices are generally better suited for ground-up development because their patient capital model accommodates longer holds, staged capital calls, and timeline variability.
-PE funds work for ground-up development only when entitlement risk is resolved and the construction-to-exit timeline fits within the fund's lifecycle.
+Family offices are usually better suited for ground-up projects due to their patient capital model, which accommodates longer holds and timeline variability.
+Private equity funds typically only enter ground-up deals once entitlement risks are resolved and the project timeline fits within their specific fund lifecycle.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.